 Airport food has a well-deserved reputation for being expensive and awful.
 And at some terminals, a passenger might still find this to be true during their travel.
 But some larger airports have added gourmet restaurants and try to keep prices in check with initiatives widely referred to as “street pricing.”
 It encourages their food vendors to keep their rates in line with those in the nearby city.

-- Bring what you’re able.
 If you’re a picky eater (I happen to be related to several), the only way to be absolutely sure you’re getting the meal you require is to bring your own food.
 That’s possible, even with liquid and gel restrictions in place.
 One of my favorite rules of the road is: Pack twice the food and half the clothes.
 You’ll eat the food and have plenty of room for gifts and trinkets.

-- The closer to the gate, the more you’ll pay.
 Unless you’re at a small regional airport with only one food vendor, the competition for your business in the main terminal is intense.
 But as you get closer to your gate, the options become more limited, the quality diminishes (um, $5 day-old plastic-wrapped cookies, anyone?) and the prices spike.
 Don’t let it get to that point.

-- Watch for unadvertised fees.
 While a vast majority of airport vendors play it straight with their prices, a few don’t.
 Among the gems: An airport that charges an “employee benefit” surcharge to cover servers’ healthcare costs, and converting their credit card charge into dollars at an unfavorable rate, also called a dynamic currency conversion (a problem any time your home country’s currency isn’t the same as the one being used at the airport).
 Check the disclosures at the cash register carefully, or at least look at your receipt for any funny fees.